×

 Begijnhof and ‘t Spui

-The tour passes along the famous canals of Amsterdam that have 1500 bridges from the 17th century and the typical canal houses.
-Your local guide will explain more about these canals, its history, and its functions.
-Furthermore, you cross through Begijnhof and ‘t Spui.
-Begijnhof is the only medieval courtyard in Amsterdam, and ‘t Spui is a well-known street with many restaurants, cafés, and old bookstores.
+You’ll also pass through Begijnhof and ‘t Spui.
+Begijnhof is the only medieval courtyard in Amsterdam, and ‘t Spui is a lively area with many restaurants, cafés, and old bookstores.

 Nieuwmarkt